netxms/netxms-doc/admin/installation.rst

 Server
 ------

-  1. Download the latest version from http://www.netxms.org/download.
+  1. Download the latest version from http://www.netxms.org/download/.
-     You will need Windows installer (named netxms-VERSION-x64.exe, e.g. netxms-server-5.0.8-x64.exe).
+     You will need Windows the installer named netxms-VERSION-x64.exe, e.g. netxms-server-5.0.8-x64.exe.
 Please note that in
-     following steps VERSION will be used as a substitution for an actual version number.
+     the following steps VERSION will be used as a substitution for an actual version number.
-  2. Run the installer package on your server machine.
-Installation wizard will be shown.
+  2. Run the installer package on your server.
+The installation wizard will be displayed.
 Follow the prompts until the Select Components window opens.
-  3. On the Select Components window, select |product_name| Server option and an appropriate database client library.
-You do not have to install database client library from |product_name| package, if it is already installed on the machine (however, it might be required to add folder where the client library is installed to system path).
+  3. On the Select Components window, select the |product_name| Server option and an appropriate database client library.
+You do not have to install a database client library from |product_name| package if it is already installed on the machine (however, it might be required to add the folder where the client library is installed to system path).

     .. figure:: _images/win_netxms_setup_components.png

-  4. For a typical installation keep default settings on Select Additional Tasks window.
+  4. For a typical installation, keep default settings in the Select Additional Tasks window.
-     :guilabel:`Set hardened file system permissions` makes installation folder accessible only to members of Administrators group and SYSTEM user.
+     :guilabel:`Set hardened file system permissions` makes the installation folder accessible only to members of the Administrators group and the SYSTEM user.

     .. figure:: _images/win_netxms_setup_additional_tasks.png

-   5. Database selection window will open:
+   5. The Database selection window will open:

     .. figure:: _images/win_server_config_step2.png

   * Select the desired database type.
 Enter the name of database server.
-  * In DBA login name and DBA password fields, enter database administrator’s login name and password.
-You have to fill these fields only if you have chosen :guilabel:`Create database and database user before initialization` option.
+  * In the DBA login name and DBA password fields, enter the database administrator login name and password.
+You have to fill these fields only if you have chosen the :guilabel:`Create database and database user before initialization` option.
   * Enter the desired database name, database user name and password.

-    **MySQL note**:
+    **Note for MySQL**:

-    Bundled MySQL database drive does not support caching_sha2_password authentication which is default for MySQL starting from version 8.
-Either select Legacy Authentication Method when installing MySQL, or use database driver installed along with MySQL.
+    The bundled MySQL database driver does not support caching_sha2_password authentication which is the default for MySQL starting from version 8.
+Either select Legacy Authentication Method when installing MySQL, or use the database driver installed along with MySQL.
-    Database driver gets installed when installing MySQL with Server-only option, however these two folders should be included into system path: :file:`C:\\Program Files\\MySQL\\MySQL Server 8.0\\lib` :file:`C:\\Program Files\\MySQL\\MySQL Server 8.0\\bin`.
+    The database driver gets installed when installing MySQL with Server-only option, however these two folders should be included into system path: :file:`C:\\Program Files\\MySQL\\MySQL Server 8.0\\lib` :file:`C:\\Program Files\\MySQL\\MySQL Server 8.0\\bin`.

-    **Microsoft SQL note**:
+    **Note for Microsoft SQL Server**:

-    Please refer to Appendix for detailed Windows/MSSQL setup installation :ref:`instructions<windows_mssql_install>`
+    Please refer to the Appendix for detailed Windows/MSSQL setup installation instructions :ref:`instructions<windows_mssql_install>`

-    **Oracle note**:
+    **Note for Oracle**:

-    We recommend to use native database driver (oracle.ddr).
+    We recommend to use the native database driver (oracle.ddr).

-  6. On Ready to Install window, check whether everything is correct, then press the Install button.
+  6. On the Ready to Install window, check whether everything is correct, then press the Install button.

-  7. After install, start Netxms client and connect with below listed credentials
+  7. After installation, start the Netxms client and connect with the following credentials

 Server default credentials: